 My friend, her father’s scrawl read.

-Our conversations have worried me, worried me more than I care to admit.
+Our conversations have worried me more than I care to admit.
 I have spoken with Yarda at length.
 We can see no solution.

 War is coming.
 We all know that now.
 The continued--and increasingly vigorous--arguments in the Court of Gods show a disturbing trend.
 The money we sent to buy you enough Breath to attend those meetings is some of the best I have ever spent.